ademiltonnunes/chatbot-message-storage-api/README.md

 - Disable Google Analytics for this project

 3. **Set Firebase Project ID:**
-- Find your Project ID (`quantum-bot-core-72974`for example) in Firebase Console
+- Find your Project ID (`quantum-bot-core-72974`for example) in Firebase Console.
+Usually in the Project setting, field Project ID.
 - Update `.firebaserc` with your Project ID

 4. **Set up Firebase Web App:**